sophieclaire/EindProject/README.md

 ![Linegraph](doc/README-564a4dd3.png)

 ## Data
+I will download data from [Kaggle](https://www.kaggle.com/dorbicycle/world-foodfeed-production).
+This data comes from the Food and Agriculture Organization of the United Nations.
-I will be using data from [Kaggle](https://www.kaggle.com/dorbicycle/world-foodfeed-production) The data comes in a csv file.
+The data comes in a csv file.
 I might have to convert this into a JSON file.

 ## External Components